 About the Director

-Assistant professor, UW Department of Asian Languages and Literature.
+Associate professor, UW Department of Asian Languages and Literature.
 Dr. Lü received her doctoral degree in Second Language Acquisition from Carnegie Mellon University in 2009.
 Her research focuses on second language reading skill acquisition among learners in different educational settings, for example, dual language immersion programs and community-based heritage language schools.
 The primary goals of her research are to identify factors, both learner-external and learner-internal, that influence the acquisition of language and literacy skills in two different languages.

 When she is not working, you may find her running outdoors, hiking, playing piano or violin, and hanging out with family and friends.